 What is Shiplap Siding?

 Popularly referred to as the poor man’s tongue and groove, shiplap siding has become very common.
-This siding product has recently climbed up the ladder in terms of the number of consumers and market share.
+This siding product has recently climbed up the ladder of siding materials in terms of the number of consumers and market share.

 What is the cost of shiplap?